Bernard Jackman

 Bernard Jackman (born 5 May 1976) is an Irish former rugby union player who played for Connacht, Leinster and Sale Sharks.
 At international level, he has also played for Ireland.
 He released his autobiography, Blue Blood in 2011.
-He was dismissed as the head coach of Welsh Pro14 side the Dragons in December 2018.
-Jackman is the current head coach of Bective Rangers FC.
+He coached at FC Grenoble from 2011 to 2017, becoming head coach in 2016.
+He was head coach of Welsh Pro14 side the Dragons from 2017 to 2018 and was head coach of Bective Rangers FC from 2019 to 2024.

+Since 2018 he has contributed regularly as a rugby analyst and co-commentator for RTÉ Sport, eir Sport, Premier Sports and other media outlets.
+In 2023 he was appointed Acting Head of High Performance Sport at Horse Sport Ireland in preparation for the 2024 Olympic Games.

 Early life

-Born 5 May 1976, Tullow, County Carlow, Republic of Ireland, Jackman was educated at College and Dublin City University where he studied a degree in business studies and Japanese.
+Born 5 May 1976, Tullow, County Carlow, Ireland, Jackman was educated at College and Dublin City University where he studied a degree in business studies and Japanese.